 2. Drowning in the Rain

-It is true that most young birds are at risk for drowning in their waterers.
+It is true that most young birds are at risk of drowning in their waterers.
 However, quail are at risk for a different reason:

 If quail are kept outdoors, juveniles can potentially drown in heavy rainfall.
 Remember, they can fly, but not until they are about 3 weeks old, and even then they are still quite petite and inexperienced.

-Here’s a look at what could potentially happen with flooding of your pen.
+Here’s a look at what could potentially happen with the flooding of your pen.